 Dump anyone who doesn’t like how you taste

-But if you’re currently dating someone who consistently makes disparaging comments about your flavor or uses it as an excuse not to give you head, dump ’em.
+But if you’re dating someone who consistently makes disparaging comments about your flavor or uses it as an excuse not to give you head, dump ’em.
 Like yesterday.

-Things that can mess with the vaginal pH include:
+Things that can

-- washing inside the vagina
+- washing inside your vagina

 - using flavored condoms during penetrative sex